Best Cheap Internet Plans and Providers

 What is the cheapest cable internet plan?

 Xfinity has the cheapest cable internet plan available in rural areas.
-It’s called Connect More and gives you 200 Mbps speeds for $35.00 per month.
+It’s called Connect and gives you 150 Mbps speeds for $19.99 per month.
+Final pricing may vary by region.

 What is the cheapest DSL internet plan?

-Kinetic Internet by Windstream technically offers the cheapest DSL internet plan at $39.99 a month, but that's the promo price, and it will go up to $55.00 later.
-We'd instead recommend CenturyLink, which offers a $55.00 100 Mbps DSL package that'll end up being cheaper in the long run.
+We recommend CenturyLink, which offers a $55.00 for 100 Mbps DSL package that'll end up being cheaper in the long run.

 What is the cheapest satellite internet plan?